~|~ no map ~|~ not a chance

 Unfortunately for riders, no matter how carefully they keep to a set cadence on certain terrain, they will not know when it might change up causing a slowdown.
 Or when they will have to stop to scan a QR Code to find the next location.
 Or stop to bag the contents of a one of the 13 boxes (unlocking, opening, closing and re-locking them after, of course).
 Or a brewery location stop with its huMAN task (most 30 seconds to 2 minutes) and the temptations of beverages, a cool environment, bathrooms, and maybe even food.
 Or…weather.
 Not to mention if they must take time to recharge batteries.
 Keeping the phone working is as challenging as keeping the body and bicycle moving forward in manduro.
 It is essential.

+Go.
+Scan.
 Keep going for more.
 Stop when you are done.
-When a rider gets into the 32, 33, 34th hours of manduro and look at their total miles and riding average then guesstimate how far along they are based on the last box the bagged, they will know if they are riding for just pride or, a possible finish.
-By this time, riders will know where the finish line is by the social media announcement (#manduro2019).
-If that place sounds more appealing than the pain and suffering, all the rider needs to do is point their steed toward that location and forget the course.
+If that home, food, or a brewery sounds more appealing than the pain and suffering, all the rider needs to do is point their steed toward that location and forget the course.
 Or phone a friend for extraction.
-All of this will add up to an adventure of bicycle riding unlike any other despite any rider’s ambition, skill, training, and other preparation.
+All of this will add up to an adventure of bicycle riding unlike any other despite arider’s ambition, skill, training, and other preparation.

 The adventure awaits at manduro.